 Babies have different time frames for self-soothing to sleep.
 Some take 30 minutes while some take 1 – 2 hours to soothe themselves to sleep.

 Babies have ways to self-soothe themselves based on their emotional development.
-For example, some babies cry, some talk to their stuffed toys and some chew their pacifier to sleep.
-Every baby is different and has their own way of managing their emotional responses.
+For example, some babies cry, some talk to their stuffed toys and some chew their pacifiers to sleep.
+Every baby is different and has its own way of managing its emotional responses.
 As early as three months old, you can already teach your baby how to soothe themselves.

 Even if babies have already developed their soothing techniques, they can still experience distress if left alone to cry for an extended amount of time.

 Teaching your baby how to self-soothe is an essential life skill, it can teach your baby how to calm themselves down in different situations.
 In addition, when they turn six months old, there is a higher chance that they are now more capable of sleeping for eight or more hours without interruption.

 Key Takeaways on Letting Babies Cry

 Remember to also take care of yourself.
 Letting your baby cry is exhausting for both them and you.
 There can be times when looking after your baby feels like too much and you want to give up.

 Relax, put down your baby, and take a moment for yourself.